 DIY Container Magnets

-Upcycle a can into a pen holder for your fridge!
-I made one by upcycling a tomato paste can:
+Upcycle a can into a pretty pen holder for the fridge!
+Or you could make this for your desk or kitchen counter.
+I made a pen holder by upcycling a tomato paste can:

 All you need for this gift is a small can and magnet strips that have strong adhesive on one side.